Thomas A. Twomey, Jr. was the founder of the largest law firm on the East End of Long Island. Tom established the law firm in Riverhead in 1973.

 In 1975, working with County Legislator Joyce Burland and other local activists, Tom convinced the Suffolk County Legislature to pass the landmark Farmland Preservation Program.
 In later years, as the Chairman of Governor Cuomo's East End Economic and Environmental Institute, Tom was instrumental in extending farmland preservation through all of New York State with the passage of the New York State Farmland Preservation Program.
 His other accomplishments on that Commission included increased State support for the local tourist and wine industries as well as the recreational needs of the East End.

 In 1977, Tom was retained by a group of local farmers to oppose the Long Island Lighting Company's proposal to build four nuclear power plants in Jamesport, on the North Fork.
 Tom built a broad, Statewide coalition of environmental, civic and political groups in opposition to the Jamesport plants and ultimately to the Shoreham Nuclear Power Plant, all of which were defeated.

-Tom had a great passion for the history of Eastern Long Island, particularly the Town of East Hampton.
-His leadership role in East Hampton's 350th Anniversary Celebration resulted in his being named Town Historian.
+Tom’s leadership role in East Hampton's 350th Anniversary Celebration resulted in his being named Town Historian.
 In that capacity, he edited five volumes on the history of East Hampton, all of which were published through private donations.
-A sixth volume is to be published soon.